GREY HEN IS TEN!

 Joy Howard worked for many years in social services, innovating and developing new approaches to fostering.
 After retirement, she returned to her life-long love of poetry and launched a second career as a publisher with Grey Hen.

-Joy’s poems have featured in several anthologies: Beautiful Barbarians (Onlywomen1986), Dancing the Tightrope (The Women’s Press 1987), Naming the Waves (Virago 1988), and Not for the Academy (Onlywomen 1999), The Argent Round (Pembrokeshire Press 2007) and The Listening Shell (Headland 2010).
+Joy’s poems have featured in several anthologies: Beautiful Barbarians (Onlywomen1986), Dancing the Tightrope (The Women’s Press 1987), Naming the Waves (Virago 1988), and Not for the Academy (Onlywomen 1999), The Argent Round (Pembrokeshire Press 2007) The Listening Shell (Headland 2010), Slants of Light (Four Point Press 2013), The Scratching of Pens and Sweet Breast and Acid Tongue ((Like This Press 2014), Five Words (Ó Bhéal 2014), The Book of Love and Loss (Belgrave Press 2014) and Wenlock Poetry Festival (Fair Acre Press 2015).

 She contributed to Grey Hen’s first publication Second Bite, as well as to the later anthologies.
 Her collection based on her ‘coming out’ experiences in the ’80s, Exit Moonshine, was a Grey Hen publication in 2009.
 Her more recent poems have been published in Sofia, Sphinx ,The Interpreter’s House, ARTEMISpoetry, The Frogmore Papers, Orbis and online in Lavender Review.
-Her latest collection, Refurbishment, was published in 2011 by Ward Wood.
+Her collection Refurbishment, was published in 2011 by Ward Wood, and her latest, Foraging, by Arachne Press in 2017.
 A selection of her poems can be read on Poetry pf.

 Barbara Burford (1944-2010) was, during her long working life, a medical research scientist at Great Ormond St and an IT systems specialist and leader in diversity policy-making in the NHS.
 Her last job was as Director of Diversity at DWP.
 In retirement she developed a business consultancy and was appointed Deputy Director of the Centre for Inclusion and Diversity at the University of Bradford.